 Psychogeopraphic art walk

-August 2024, Sacramento
+July/August 2024, Sacramento

 At This Spot is an art action inspired by the French Avant Garde artist and designer group, Situationist International who organized urban strolls in order to closely examine the built environment on a psychological level rather than a utilitarian one.
 In the early 1900s they noticed a trend of urban design centered around market capitalism and consumption and away from human-centered design.
 They focused on the emotional impact of place and being totally present as they took these wandering strolls..